Home Electrification and Appliance Rebates Program

 Home Electrification and Appliance Rebates Program for New Hampshire

-Home Electrification and Appliance Rebates Program Information
+Home Electrification and Appliance Rebates (HEAR) Program Information

-The Home Electrification and Appliance Rebates Program is designed to help homeowners seeking to replace their existing home appliances with more efficient electric appliances by offering rebates to reduce the cost of those new appliances.
+The HEAR Program is designed to help homeowners that are seeking to replace their existing home appliances or install new appliances (electric stoves, heat pumps, etc.) that are more energy efficient by offering rebates to reduce the purchase cost of those new appliances.

 Please note that the Electrification and Appliance Rebates Program is not available retroactively to consumers.
-Rebates will only be available for projects initiated by consumers after NHDOE has opened the program.
+Rebates will only be available for projects initiated by consumers after NH DOE has opened the program.

-Rebate amounts are as follows:
+Rebate amounts (subject to further review) are as follows:

 • Heat pump hot water heater: $1,750